Configure WatchGuard AP SSIDs

 • Min.
 Association RSSI — Configure the minimum signal strength required for a client to associate with an AP.

 The RSSI (Received Signal Strength Indicator) is used as a threshold to determine if clients can associate to an AP.
 The value is expressed in dBm (decibel milliwatts).
 For example, the default value is -70 dBm.
 The closer the value is to 0, the stronger the signal.
-For more information on signal strength, see Wireless Signal Strength and Noise Levels.
+For more information on signal strength, go to Wireless Signal Strength and Noise Levels.

 • Smart Steering — Proactively steer clients to an AP with a stronger signal than their current AP.

 This prevents clients from staying connected to their current AP when the signal degrades as the client roams.
 You must enable Min.
 Association RSSI before you can enable Smart Steering.
 You can configure advanced parameters for Smart Steering in the settings for an AP.
-For more information, see Configure AP Settings.
+For more information, go to Configure AP Settings.

 • Band Steering — Help distribute wireless clients between the 2.4 GHz and 5 GHz bands for an SSID.